pachyderm/docs/content/latest/deploy-manage/deploy/ingress/_index.md

 Once you have your networking infrastructure setup, check the [deployment page of your cloud provider](../../).
 The following section comes back to the setup of an Ingress and a TCP Load Balancer in details.

-## Deliver External Traffic To Pachyderm
+## Deliver External Traffic To MLDM
 MLDM provides multiple ways to deliver external traffic to services.

 However, we recommend to set up the following resources in a production environment: